George Pocock

-Admiral Sir George Pocock or Pococke, KB (6 March 1706 – 3 April 1792) was a British officer of the Royal Navy.
+Admiral Sir George Pocock, KB (6 March 1706 – 3 April 1792) was an English Royal Navy officer who served in the Seven Years' War.

 Family

 Pocock was born in Thames Ditton in Surrey, the son of Thomas Pocock, a chaplain in the Royal Navy.
 His great grandfather was Rev. Dr. Laurence Pocock, Rector of Brightwalton in Berkshire, and his ancestors had long been resident at adjoining Chieveley in the same county.

 Early career

 George Pocock entered the navy in 1718, serving aboard HMS Superb under the patronage of his maternal uncle, Captain Streynsham Master (1682–1724).
 He became lieutenant in April 1725 and commander in 1733.
 In 1738 he was promoted to post-captain and granted command of the 20-gun HMS Aldborough.
 After serving in the West Indies he was sent to join the Commander-in-Chief, East Indies, Rear-Admiral Charles Watson, in 1754 as captain of the 58-gun HMS Cumberland.
 Watson's squadron co-operated with Clive in the conquest of Bengal.
 In 1755 Pocock became rear-admiral, and was promoted to vice-admiral in 1756.